ryanklee/think-taink/docs/research_needs.md

    - Design theories for AI-human interaction and virtual companionship
    - AI's impact on education and potential for educational experiments
    - Ethical concerns and challenges specific to large language models in academic and research contexts
+   - Benchmarking generative language models in educational dialogues
+   - Advanced applications of trait theory in structural equation modeling
+   - Ethical considerations in online research and virtual environments
+   - Innovative approaches to design space exploration
+   - Applications of machine learning models in decision-making systems

 ## Notes